GLOSSARY

 FHA LOANS

-Federal Housing Administration or FHA loans are government-insured mortgages issued by a bank or private lender approved by the agency.
-By insuring Lenders against loss, the FHA makes it easier for borrowers with lower credit scores and smaller down payments to afford homeownership.
-FHA loans are valuable tool for First-Time Homebuyers and those with limited financial resources.
+Federal Housing Administration or FHA loans are government-insured mortgages issued by a bank or Private Lender approved by the Agency.
+By insuring Lenders against loss, the FHA makes it easier for Borrowers with lower credit scores and smaller down payments to afford homeownership.
+FHA loans are a valuable tool for First-Time Homebuyers and those with limited financial resources.

 FICO SCORE

-Is numerical representation of person’s creditworthiness, it is used by Lenders to assess the risk of lending money to an individual.
-FICO scores are based on a payment history, credit utilization, length of credit history, credit mix, and new credit.
-They range from 300 to 850, the higher the score usually indicating the lower the risk of default.
+Is numerical representation of a person’s creditworthiness.
+It is used by Lenders to assess the risk of lending money to an individual.
+FICO scores are based on payment history, credit utilization, length of credit history, credit mix, and new credit.
+They range from 300 to 850, with the higher the score usually indicating the lower the risk of default.

 FIRPTA

-The Foreign Investment in Real Property Tax Act or FIRPTA, is a U.S. tax law that imposes income tax on foreign individuals and entities disposing (sale or exchange, liquidation, gift, transfer, or redemption) of U.S. property.
-To ensure the U.S. government receives the tax due upon any future disposition of the property, buyers of U.S. real estate from foreign sellers are required to withhold 15% of the sale price and remit it to the I.R.S.
-If the amount withheld exceeds the actual tax due, the seller call apply for a refund.
-FIRPTA is often referred to as in real estate transactions as Withholding Tax.
+The Foreign Investment in Real Property Tax Act, or FIRPTA, is a U.S. tax law that imposes income tax on Foreign Individuals and Entities disposing (sale or exchange, liquidation, gift, transfer, or redemption) of U.S. property.
+To ensure the U.S. government receives the tax due upon any future disposition of the property, Buyers of U.S. real estate from foreign Sellers are required to withhold a percentage of the sale price and remit it to the IRS..
+If the amount withheld exceeds the actual tax due, the Seller can apply for a refund.
+FIRPTA is often referred to in real estate transactions as Withholding Tax.

 FORECLOSURE